msssk/jsbp/codecon.md

 * Keep source code free of unused variables
 * Do not commit unreachable code
 * Do not commit code with `debugger` statements
+* Do not create constructors that are used for side-effects (use functions to make it clear an action is being performed)
 * Do not create constructors that are simply wrappers/adapters (use regular functions rather than constructors to decorate, wrap, or adapt an object)
 ```javascript
 // This is correct if 'Draggable' is a constructor that creates and returns a new object